-Our office hires professional auditing staff through a competitive selection process and promotes employees using a comprehensive method that includes annual performance evaluations and interviews by the state auditors.
+Our office hires professional auditing and other staff through a competitive selection process and promotes employees using a comprehensive method that includes annual performance evaluations and interviews by the state auditors.
 Our employees are encouraged to continue studies for advanced degrees and professional certifications, such as certified public accountant (CPA), certified internal auditor (CIA), certified fraud examiner (CFE), or certified information systems auditor (CISA).
-Forty-seven members of our audit staff met relevant professional certification requirements and 61 attained advanced degrees.
+Fifty members of our audit staff met relevant professional certification requirements and 63 members possess advanced degrees.